 Not only had Sophia been physically abused, but Mrs Thomas had only given her a month’s pay in all the time she had worked there.
 The rest of the money was kept to pay for the clothes she needed for her job.

 The description of her physical state is distressing.
-Dr Broad, the medical attendant to the Industrial School, described her emaciated condition, her sunken face and swollen fingers, her nails black with dried blood, her bruised back and elbows.
-When he saw her on 20th December, her right eye had been black, and she had a wound on her head.
+Dr James Broad, the medical attendant to the Industrial School, described her emaciated condition, her sunken face and swollen fingers, her nails black with dried blood, her bruised back and elbows.
+When he saw her on 20 December, she had a blackened right eye and a wound on her head.
 This was backed up by Thomas Evans, the police doctor.

-Mr Pelcher, who had not recognised the girl, had gone to see Mrs Thomas, who said that she had thrown the water on “the poor thin” as she was dirty.
+Mr Pilcher, who had not recognised the girl, had gone to see Mrs Thomas, who said that she had thrown the water on ‘the poor thing’ as she was dirty.
 The girl had given her trouble, and she now wanted to return her to the School.
-Pelcher explained that Sophia had previously been in good health, and that he knew the state of her hands from his regular school inspections.
+Pilcher explained that Sophia had previously been in good health, and that he knew the state of her hands from his regular school inspections.

-Mrs Thomas’s lawyer, Mr Buchanan, said that the girl was dirty, dishonest and badly behaved.
+Mrs Thomas’s lawyer said that the girl was dirty, dishonest and badly behaved.
 Any injuries were her own fault, as she did not look after herself.
 Three doctors agreed that the girl was scrofulous, that this and a natural weakness may have led to her being emaciated, and that the swelling on her hands was nothing more than scrofula brought on by anxiety.
-They were Mr Arthur Serjeant of Queen Road Peckham, who was a Fellow of the Royal College of Surgeons; Dr Richard Stoke of Peckham Road; and a family friend, Dr John Davis, who had known Mrs Thomas since she was a child.
+They were Mr Arthur Serjeant of Queen Road Peckham, who was a Fellow of the Royal College of Surgeons, Dr Richard Stoke of Peckham Road, and a family friend, Dr John Davis, who had known Mrs Thomas since she was a child.
 Two vicars were also willing to give Mrs Thomas glowing character references.

 The children’s evidence was obviously not true.
-Even the defence doctors admitted that Sophia had something wrong with her—if only an inherent weakness.
+Even the defence doctors admitted that Sophia had something wrong with her, if only an inherent weakness.
 The jury retired for twenty minutes, and then found Mrs Thomas guilty.
-At this point Mr Sleigh, the lawyer for the parish, asked for mercy in consideration of Mrs Thomas’s family, but the Chairman said that it was his painful duty to sentence Mrs Thomas to three months hard labour in Wandsworth Prison.
+At this point the lawyer for the parish, William Campbell Sleigh, asked for mercy in consideration of Mrs Thomas’s family, but the Chairman said that it was his painful duty to sentence Mrs Thomas to three months hard labour in Wandsworth Prison.

-A detailed description of Wandsworth Prison can be found in The Criminal Prisons of London (1862) by Henry Mayhew and John Binney.
+A detailed description of Wandsworth Prison can be found in The Criminal Prisons of London, which was published in 1862 by Henry Mayhew and John Binney.
 Originally built in 1849 as the Surrey House of Correction, the prison had separate sections for men and women.
 It must have been a great shock for Mrs Thomas, who was used to a life of middle-class respectability.
 On arrival her clothes would be removed and she would be given prison garb to wear: a blue wool or brown serge dress, a jean corset, a blue calico jacket and a white calico cap.
-She would have worked from 6 a.m. to 5 p.m., making clothes for other prisoners, or knitting, or working in the laundry, or picking the coir that was used to stuff prison mattresses.
+She would have worked from six in the morning until five in the afternoon, making clothes for other prisoners, or knitting, or working in the laundry, or picking the coir that was used to stuff prison mattresses.

-After her sentence was up Mrs Thomas moved back to Linden Grove.
-She is there in the 1871 census, which suggests that she was fully integrated into local society, as she obviously did not feel the need to move to a new house.
+After her sentence was up, Mrs Thomas moved back to Linden Grove.
+She was there at the time of the 1871 census, which suggests that she was fully integrated into local society, as she obviously did not feel the need to move to a new house.
 Later she lived with her children in Beckenham and Brighton, finally settling in Sidmouth in Devon, where she died in 1900, leaving what would now be worth over £3.5 million.